Callbacks

 2. callback!, called after every time step

-3. finish!, called once after the last time step
+3. finalize!, called once after the last time step

 And we'll go through them one by one.